mccanne/sharkfest/README.md

 * I couldn't really articulate it yet, but I felt we were onto something.
 * We're just getting to the point where we can rationalize it all...

+## Key Takeaway

-In the meantime, we built use stuff and have anecdotal validation from our user community.
+Along the way, we built useful stuff and have anecdotal validation from our user community that we're doing something right...

 > "Once my data is in Zed, everything is easy..." - Community User